42musaev/blog_django/README.md

-# Тестовое задание от kodland
+# Test job from kodland